 In Gower Street’s first weekly article in Screendollars for 2020 (published Jan.
 5) we predicted that the 12-month Domestic box office forecast would finish below 2019.
 This was in keeping with a general opinion across the industry, which saw many analysts suggesting the line-up of titles did not, on paper, look to offer the same level of appeal as those of last year, although our estimate, we argued, would likely be higher than many expected.
 In the article we included a caveat: “Of course, much can change over a 12-month period.”

 But no-one could have expected how much would change.
-No-one knew the devastation that would be reaped upon the global industry by the impact of the COVID-19 pandemic.
-With just two months left to run in 2020, Gower Street estimates now place the full year at just $2.55 billion – a far cry from the $11.1 billion estimate predicted in January.
-This will be the first time Domestic box office has fallen below $3 billion since 1983 ($2.75bn) and the lowest annual result recorded since 1981 ($918.3M).
+No one knew the devastation that would be reaped upon the global industry by the impact of the COVID-19 pandemic.
+With just two months left to run in 2020, Gower Street estimates now place the full year at just $2.55 billion – a far cry from the $11.1 billion estimates predicted in January.
+This will be the first time the Domestic box office has fallen below $3 billion since 1983 ($2.75bn) and the lowest annual result recorded since 1981 ($918.3M).

-With more titles exiting the calendar completely in favor of streaming options (including recent losses of Pixar’s SOUL and Paramount’s COMING 2 AMERICA) the media has been quick to, once again, claim the end is nigh for cinema as streaming accelerates to become the “next big thing”.
-But the theatrical experience has survived many challenges before, adjusting to exist in parallel to television, VHS, DVD, gaming, etc. In 1981, when box office fell 45% year-on-year from 1980’s $1.66 billion, the “scourge” of home video was the focus of blame and fear.
+With more titles exiting the calendar completely in favour of streaming options (including recent losses of Pixar’s SOUL and Paramount’s COMING 2 AMERICA) the media has been quick too, once again, claim the end is nigh for cinema as streaming accelerates to become the “next big thing”.
+But the theatrical experience has survived many challenges before, adjusting to existing in parallel to television, VHS, DVD, gaming, etc. In 1981, when box office fell 45% year-on-year from the 1980s $1.66 billion, the “scourge” of home video was the focus of blame and fear.
 The US imported 2.57 million VCRs from Japan in 1981 – becoming the biggest market for the, then, novel device.
 Hollywood has adjusted its output and filmmakers their approach time and again to make and maintain a vibrant theatrical offering.

 With France and Germany the latest European majors, following Italy last week, to announce re-closures due to rising virus cases it seems likely more titles will delay again.
 In recent weeks we have started to see the first clear signs of Q1 nervousness.
 Sony’s GHOSTBUSTERS: AFTERLIFE, having moved out of July this year to March 5, 2021, has now moved again to June 11; Paramount animation RUMBLE moved back from Jan.
 29 to May 14, 2021 (having also originally been due out in July this year); even Aretha Franklin biopic RESPECT, which had looked like a potential major awards-season player, did not prove to be rock steady, with United Artists’ shifting the film from Jan.
 15 to Aug.
 13.